liefery-it-legacy/blog/_posts/2018-02-27-overriding-styles-with-CSS-modules.md

  No.

 We still have separators.
 Our more specific CSS is not being used.
 Don't be sad though, this is exactly how things should behave when we use CSS Modules!
 All the glory of CSS Modules comes from the amazing ability to scope CSS classes uniquely.
 The reason you are allowed to reuse `button` classes in several components is because these classes, once compiled, are given scoped names with a unique hash.
-If we use our developer tools to look at the Menu, we can see this happening to the Menu's `item` class:
+If we use our developer tools to look at the menu, we can see this happening to the menu's `item` class:

 ![compiled menu scoped classes](/images/posts/overriding-styles-with-CSS-modules/compiled-menu-classes.png){:class="dev-tools-image"}